 - 4. Insert the protruding edges of the module into the grooves of the receptacle's module slot. - 5.
-Push the module all the way to the back of the slot, until the retaining screw makes contact with the receptacle casing. - 6.
-Place the unit so that its left panel is facing you. - 7.
-While applying slight pressure to the module, turn the retaining screw clockwise until it is tightened.
+Push the module all the way to the back of the slot, until it stops. - 6.
+If you are working with an FTBx module, turn the two retaining screws clockwise until they are tightened.